-This month, we covered the story of an 8-year-old girl who was seriously injured by a Rottweiler in an Illinois dog attack.
+This month, our injury lawyers covered the story of an 8-year-old girl who was seriously injured by a Rottweiler in an Illinois dog attack.
 The girl required surgery to reattach her ear and mend her arm, both of which were mangled by the aggressive dog.

 Unfortunately, this is not the first Rottweiler attack in Illinois.
 In fact, the Rottweiler is responsible for more fatal dog attacks in the United States than any other breed in the nation, except for pit bulls.
 Let’s take a closer look at some Rottweiler facts: